olivierhagolle/modified_NDVI/README.md

-# modified_NDVI
+# Modified NDVI

-NDVI is highly sensitive to zero or negative reflectance values which may appear after atmospheric corrction.
+The NDVI is highly sensitive to zero or negative reflectance values which may appear after atmospheric correction even with a high quality atmospheric correction processor.
 Adding a small constant to the red solves the issue.
 This Jupyter Notebook shows what happens and how it is solved.